hfshr/bitmexr/README.md

   - `trades()` and `map_trades()` return individual trade data for a specified symbol/time period
   - `bucket_trades()` and `map_bucket_trades()` return bucketed trade
-    data (open, high, low, close) for either 1 minute, 5 minute, 1 hour or 1 day time frames for a specified symbol.
+    data (open, high, low, close) for either 1-minute, 5-minute, 1-hour or 1-day time frames for a specified symbol.
   - `place_order()`, `edit_order()` and `cancel_order()` can be used to
     manage trades on the exchange.